Linda Larson

 Linda Margaret Larson (born 1948 or 1949) is a Canadian politician, who was elected to the Legislative Assembly of British Columbia in the 2013 provincial election.
 She represented the electoral district of Boundary-Similkameen as a member of the British Columbia Liberal Party until 2020.

+In government, she served as the Parliamentary Secretary to the Minister of Health for Seniors and as the Parliamentary Secretary for Rural Education.
+In opposition, she served as the Official Opposition critic for Childcare as well as the Deputy Whip of the Official Opposition.

 Prior to her election to the Legislative Assembly, Larson was a municipal councillor and mayor in Oliver.